nakoeppen/fsl-family-tree/README.md

 - Compiling/Visualizing data to HTML (or other easily accessibly file format)

 ## How to Use
-1. Install the JSON package.
-If you also plan to use the test suite, install the rspec package as well.
+1. Install the required packages by entering the directory in your terminal and typing "bundle"
 ```
-gem install json
-gem install rspec
+bundle
 ```
 2. Run the program
 ```